probabl-ai/open-source-admin/README.md

-# Administrative documents of the open-source at :probabl.
+# Admin documents of the open-source at :probabl.

 ## Bi-weekly meetings